-.rn out to be Emin, which M prises, ca' stanley is an artist in the surastrophes, and properties of a s well as in its denouement.
-He ot, a sort of geographical Sardon. hand' den the world pulls out its cambric erchief he will probably come up smil-.nd ask, ' what the deuce is the matter ?' .m a great admirer of Stanley.
-He is aply the prince of African explorers of his day or of any day.
-But as an administrator I rank him below par, and the best proof of this is that of all the new stations ne has founded on the Congo, at a cruel expense and waste of life and labour, as well as of gold, there is hardly one that has not been abandoned and left to fall in ruins.
+"I do not despair of Stanley even if the mysterious white Pasha of the Bahr-el Ghazel should turn out to be Emin, which is probable.
+Stanley is an artist in the surprises, catastrophes, and properties of a drama, as well as in its denouement.
+He is, in fact, a sort of geographical Sardon. and when the world pulls out its cambric handkerchief he will probably come up smiling and ask, ' what the deuce is the matter?'
+I am a great admirer of Stanley.
+He is simply the prince of African explorers of this day or of any day.
+But as an administrator I rank him below par, and the best proof of this is that of all the new stations ne has founded on the Coogo, at a cruel expense and waste of life and labour, as well as of gold, there is hardly one that has not been abandoned and left to fall in ruins.
 MR. STANLEY'S AVOWED OBJECT.

-"On the present occasion his avowed object was the rescue of Emin Pasha, who has distinctly and determinedly declined to be rescued, but Stanley's real object was to ghts and two divert the ivory trade from the long and expensive Zaz bar line to the cheap and safe waterway of the Congo.
+"On the present occasion his avowed object was the rescue of Emin Pasha, who has distinctly and determinedly declined to be rescued, but Stanley's real object was to divert the ivory trade from the long and expensive Zuz bar line to the cheap and safe waterway of the Congo.
 The idea is excellent.
 By this means Belgium recoups the millions wasted upon expeditions and stations.
-Zuz bar also, under the unprejudiced annexationist, cur cousins German, can have the profit of the slave exportation; nor would a Teuton of them all raise a hand against what brings gcit to their mills.
-Stanley has thus, by one touch of his magic wand, converted the Congo Free State, the har py hunting ground of Tippoo Tip and his merry Sawahili men-absurdly named Arabs-into a Congo Slave State par excellence.
+Zanz bar also, under the unprejudiced annexationist, cur cousins German, can have the profit of the slave exportation; nor would a Teuton of them all raise a hand against what brings grit to their mills.
+Stanley has thus, by one touch of his magic wand, converted the Congo Free State, the halpy hunting ground of Tippoo Tip and his merry Sawahili men-absurdly named Arabs-into a Congo Slave State par excellence.
 The great slave mines are now transferred from the Unyamwezi country, the old Mountains of the Moon, to the Upper Congo.
 These fresh diggings remain to be exploited, Tippoo Tib is made governor.
 (God save the mark !) of those new slave reserves, at a salary of £300 a year, where he can easily make £30,000 a year, and where his followers are pretty sure to shoot him if he talks any nonsense about the abolition of slavery.
-You must not expect to to hear any truths of this kind in England, where the imperious and tyrannical opinion of scciety subduce even the boldest
+You must not expect to to hear any truths of this kind in England, where the imperious and tyrannical cpinion of society subdues even the boldest spirit.